TarunManagan/Arrays_Strings_C-/README.md

 # EXPERIMENT NO: 3

-AIM: Find Maximum and Minimum element of the array
+AIM: Find the Maximum and Minimum elements of the array
 ALGORITHM:

 --> STEP 1: START
---> STEP 2: Declare and Initializie an array with its size and take its elements as input from the user --> STEP 3: Using FOR loop and if-else statement we can find the min and max values for(int i=0; i<n;i++){
+--> STEP 2: Declare and Initialize an array with its size and take its elements as input from the user --> STEP 3: Using FOR loop and if-else statement we can find the min and max values for(int i=0; i<n;i++){
         int Max=0,Min=0;